ShrutiJ3110/PRODIGY_CS_03/README.md

 ## Installation

-  Clone this repository to your local machine.
+1.Clone this repository to your local machine.
    ```bash
    git clone <repository-url>